armchair-traveller/o1-homes/README.md

 # o1 - the housing app

 This is for the mock frontend branch of the housing app.
 Only frontend is done and mock data is used.
+It's fully responsive and works on mobile devices.

 **WIP** STILL SCALING OUT APP.
 But doc-driven dev will be the way to go